The SRF Process

-- Every year, DHEC will develop an Intended Use Plan that identifies projects expected to receive loans for the upcoming fiscal year (July 1- June 30).
-At this point, DHEC and the BCB will contact the sponsor to discuss the permitting and loan application requirements.
+- Every year, DHEC will develop an Intended Use Plan that identifies projects that are ready to proceed and expected to receive loans for the upcoming fiscal year (July 1- June 30).
+At this point, DHEC and the OLG will contact the sponsor to discuss the permitting and loan application requirements.

 - The next step in the permitting process is submittal of a Preliminary Engineering Report (PER).
 Please refer to either the DWSRF PER Guidance Document or the CWSRF PER Guidance Document.